1. What is the mission of the Solar Stewardship Initiative?

 It is the role of governments to set law that establishes the consequences of breaching international standards of human rights by companies and/or third countries.
 Accordingly, the EU has set two important pieces of legislation, the EU Forced Labour Ban and the Corporate Sustainability Due Diligence Directive (CSDDD).

-In addition, the European Commission has provided the following guidance to help companies to combat forced labour in supply chains
+In addition, the European Commission has provided the Guidance on due diligence for eu businesses to address the risk of forced labour in their operations and supply chains.

-The SSI is designed to support companies to fulfil their obligations under EU and relevant supply chain sustainability legislation and thereby contribute to the implementation of such legislation.
+The SSI is designed to support companies to fulfil their obligations under EU and relevant supply chain sustainability legislation and thereby can contribute to help companies implement such legislation.